 My 2 Cents: it seems like everybody and their mother seems to be carrying ramen bowls now and Bento&Co has not missed the bandwagon – I highly doubt these companies produce sales personas that would help them “organically grow” although maybe they have and ramen bowls is the answer?
 Also riding along on the wagon are Japanese snacks where they say “can’t get enough Japanese food (more data from their sales persona)?
 “Check out yummy snacks, ramen, matcha green tea and more – many of which can’t be found outside of Japan!”
 Well, if that is the case, that they carry products that can’t be found outside of Japan, why not filter/feature a product list of what those products are?
 Nope, what gets displayed is Kewpie, Golden Hot Curry, Uji matcha KitKat, and Koala’s March.
 Sounds like a lot of common products available stateside.
 One other nitpick, if you are going to sell eff’n bento boxes, please show SCALE!
 I bet that is one of their more common issues (I could be wrong), but I personally can never tell how tiny or small these bento boxes are.
 On the upside though, they do have one of the better “About Us” pages because they actually give a back story to the owners who are Thomas Betrand who is originally from France, and his wife Erico who is a Kyoto native.
 They supposedly started off with about $300 in inventory and grew it to their present “flagship boutique” located in downtown Kyoto in March 2012.
 If that is the case, that is very impressive.

-“Welcome to Japanese Online Store” sounds FOBBY, but who cares when they are “delivering Japan’s Best-Selling Products Worldwide – as what those best selling products are remains a mystery.”
+“Welcome to Japanese Online Store” sounds FOBBY, but who cares when they are “delivering Japan’s Best-Selling Products Worldwide” – as to what those best selling products are remains a mystery.

 Good luck finding any contact information because they do not list it, so if you have a problem/question/issue, have fun with that.
-I just tried to message them on social media, so we will see how that goes.
+I just tried to message them on social media, so we will see how that goes (no such luck).

-What They Tout: “DOKODEMO is an online shopping site that delivers Japanese products all over the world.
+“DOKODEMO is an online shopping site that delivers Japanese products all over the world.
 We offer the newest cosmetics, baby products, food items, and much more.
 We want more people from around the world to try and fall in love with Japanese products.
 It was from this idea that DOKODEMO was born.
-We welcome and encourage you to give these products a try.”
+We welcome and encourage you to give these products a try.”– Dokodemo

 Shipping Costs: their international shipping page allows you to choose region and shipping country, and I landed on the settings of North America and of course United States.
 Out of all the countries, we are not on the metric system, our drug dealers our, but the rest of us our on the imperial system.
 I cite that because if I tell you that your 150g package with set you back $14.1 for express mail or $7.37 for a small packet/AIR, the vast majority of us quarter pounder eating Americans will not know if that is heavy or not.
 Although see for yourself, the international shipping rates.